GambitGamesLLC/unity-neuroguide-flow/README.md

 ## NEUROGUIDE ANIMATION EXPERIENCE - THRESHOLD IN DETAIL

 - When the current progress goes above or below a normalized 0-1 `threshold` value, an event is called in our `INeuroGuideAnimationExperienceInteractable` interface.
-- In the `Energy` app, this threshold is reached after forming the cube and spinning the cube face three times, this is around 90% through the experience.
+- In the `Flow` app, this is around 80% through the experience.
-- This threshold callback system is used to change the state of the experience (in this case, the energy cube enters its final glowing state)
+- This threshold callback system is used to change the state of the experience (in this case, the seagulls rise near the mast of the ship)

-- In the `Energy` app, we have a script in our Main scene, called `ChangeAnimationWhenScoreFallsBelowThreshold`.
+- In the `Flow` app, we have a script in our Main scene, called `ChangeAnimationWhenScoreFallsBelowThreshold`.
 This script listens for when our progress falls below the threshold.
 - If the progress falls below the threshold, we then forcibly set the progress to a preset normalized 0-1 value, which puts the user at an earlier state of progress within the experience.
-- For the `Energy` experience, this forces the user to spin the cube face two more times before it passes the threshold again and enters the glowing energy state.
+- For the `Flow` experience, this is unused as it sets your progress to the same as the threshold, so its as if nothing happened.
+- This logic is kept around in case we end up using it in a client requested update.

 ---